NKalavros/DDM/README.md

 - Create a private room or join one by room code
 - Pick a starter deck or build a local custom 15-die deck
-- Roll up to 3 dice on your turn
+- Roll exactly 3 unused dice on your turn
 - Convert matching summon rolls into a dimension action
-- Change net shape, rotate, flip, and place the dimension anchor on the board
+- Change net shape, rotate, flip, inspect die faces, and place the dimension anchor on the board
-- Move monsters by spending movement crests
+- Move monsters multiple times per turn by spending movement crests per square
 - Attack enemy monsters and Monster Lords by spending attack crests
 - Guard during the defense window by spending defense crests
+- Use roll-priority shortcuts for `MOVEMENT`, `ATTACK`, `DEFENSE`, `MAGIC`, and `TRAP`
 - Play monsters with `FLY` and `TUNNEL`
+- See the match board from your own side, with player labels marked as `YOU` / `OPPONENT`

 ## Quickstart